 The first thing you need to know about the Brough of Birsay is when you can visit.
-This has little to do with opening hours in the normal sense, though the times when the visitor centre is open are set out on the right.
+This has little to do with opening hours in the normal sense, though the times when the visitor centre is open are shown on the HES site linked from this page.
 The Brough is tidal, and access is only possible for a couple of hours either side of low tide.
-The Tourist Information Centre in Kirkwall, on 01856 872856, publishes a list of tide times for the Brough for a month in advance.
-Or you can look online at tide predictions for Tingwall, further around the coast to the east.

 The car park for the Brough of Birsay is at the Point of Buckquoy.
 From here a set of steps descends to the shore past an information board about the Brough.
 A concrete causeway, wide enough for a couple of pedestrians, zigzags out across the seaweed and rocks, before depositing you near the foot of the low rocks of the Brough itself.
 Make sure you have left yourself plenty time to explore the settlement and make the return journey before the tide turns the Brough into an island once more.